 Asbestos

 Asbestos has been used in AtoN facilities to varying degrees and over varying periods of time in different Authorities.
 The primary source of AtoN-related asbestos would be in lighthouses or associated structures.
-Applications can include items such as pipe lagging, shingles, roofing and guttering, floor tiles, siding, and wall board.
+Applications can include items such as pipe lagging, shingles, roofing and guttering, floor tiles, sidings, and wall boards.
 When it is intact, asbestos in good condition poses little hazard.
 However, if this material is sanded, cut, torn, or damaged, hazardous airborne fibres may be generated and remain suspended in the air for long periods of time.
 Inhaling these fibres can lead to chronic and deadly diseases.

 Here are suggestions for dealing with asbestos: